 The Common Wasp Nest

 The wasp nest has developed by this time of year to roughly 16 inches in diameter and can have a population of up to 10,000 wasps!
 The most common spots for a wasp or hornet nest around your home include under the roof eaves, behind shutters, or in garden sheds.
-A hornet nest is made from chewed wood that gives them their characteristic papery walls, with the exclusion of mud daubers that use clay or muck.
+A hornet nest is made from chewed wood that gives it its characteristic papery walls, with the exclusion of mud daubers that use clay or muck.

 Big Change in Late Summer of the Wasp Colony